rokmc756/Dataiku/README.md

 $ zypper install ansible
 ```

-## How to Configure ansible-hosts, role/dss/var/main.yml to deploy Dataiku DSS
+## How to Configure Inventory and Variables
 #### 1) Configure hostname / ip addresses and username to run for ansible-hosts
 ```yaml
 $ vi ansible-hosts-rk9-dss